· 5 min read

 Properly configure your email client’s settings to align with those of your email provider:

-- SMTP Server Details: Check the SMTP server address and port number.
+- SMTP Server Details: Check the SMTP server (IP) address and port number.
 Port 587 is commonly used with TLS, while port 465 is used for SSL.

 - Authentication Method: This should be set to “Normal Password” or “Password” rather than “None.”